alec-kingsley/jotter/README.md

 This is great for inline comments, or if a comment would be otherwise valid syntax.

+## Contexts

-You can only use each variable name once, but "subpages" can separate groups.
+You can only use each variable name once, but "contexts" can separate groups.
-To insert a subgroup, simply create a line with only a ">" token.
-Return to the previous page by using just the "<" token.
+To insert a context, simply create a line with only a ">" token.
+Return to the previous context by using just the "<" token.

 Example: